FedeTe/Project-submission/README.md

     ...
 ```
 ## Prerequisites
-For the project is was used the on-line Project Workspace - Jupyter Notebooks
+For the project it was used the on-line Project Workspace - Jupyter Notebooks.

 ## Project Overview
 ### Dataset
 Dataset has various street images which includes vehicles, pedestrians and cyclists.
-Images were taken in the variou weather, time condition as you can see below. (vehicles in red, pedestrians in blue, cyclist in green)
+Images were taken in various weather, time condition as you can see below. (vehicles in red, pedestrians in blue, cyclist in green).

 ![dataset](Pic/data_vis.png)

-And I randomly selected 50 images and calculated the distribution of labels like below.
+Here I randomly selected 50 images and calculated the distribution of labels:

 ![class_distr](Pic/class_distr.png)

+Taking this batch as a reference, most of the object in the dataset are vehicles and very few are cyclist.

 ## Training
 ### Reference experiment
-The following image show the result of the training process (the reference pipeline file is here [pipeline_new.config](Experiments/Reference/pipeline_new_augm.config)).
+The following image show the result of the training process (the reference pipeline file is here [pipeline_new.config](Experiments/Reference/pipeline_new.config)).

 ![before_imp](Pic/loss_before_improvement.png)

-'forse dire che la eval non trova nessun oggetto'
+Analisi dei dati
 In the following experiments I'll try to improve the performance.

 ## Improve on the reference
 ### Experiment on augmentation
 After several tries, I was able to slightly improve performances with a combination on the following augment options in [pipeline_new_augm.config](Experiments/Exp_Augmentation/pipeline_new_augm.config)

 ```